Air Canada Logo

 Trans-Canada Air Lines Logo 1945-1965

-The designers removed the edging lines and painted the right edge of the maple leaf black and the left edge white.
-They also removed the ribbed pattern and shadows from the letters.
+The designers removed the trim lines and painted the right edge of the maple leaf black and the left edge white.
+They also removed the ribbed pattern and letter shadows.

 1965 – 1987